karthick-kk/karthick-kk-hugo/content/resume.md

 Role: *Senior Infrastructure Engineer*

+`Responsibilities:`

-Working on `MLOPS` integrated product development, uplift dependencies and keep security fixes upstream.
+- Spearheading `MLOPS` integrated product development, ensuring uplift of dependencies and incorporation of security fixes upstream.
-- Lifecycle maintenance of kubernetes API upgrades
+- Managing the lifecycle maintenance of Kubernetes API upgrades.
-- Develop and manage `Helm` charts for new releases and upgrades.
+- Developing and overseeing `Helm` charts for new releases and upgrades.
-- Enforce policies and design rules as part of development process.
+- Enforcing policies and design rules as integral components of the development process.
-- Implement backup restore of application services running on k8s cluster
+- Implementing backup and restoration procedures for application services operating on Kubernetes clusters.
-- Reduce application footprint optimizing various services and components
+- Optimizing various services and components to minimize application footprint.

 `Achievements:`
-- Direct Infrastucture expenditure reduced by over 75% by replacing standalone k8s clusters with k3s based vclusters
+- Successfully reduced direct infrastructure expenditure by over 75% by transitioning from standalone Kubernetes clusters to k3s-based vclusters.
-- Enabled dynamic provisioning of TLS certificates which has reduced the lead time effort for the pipelines by 1/4.
+- Facilitated dynamic provisioning of TLS certificates, resulting in a 25% reduction in lead time effort for pipelines.
-- Enforced vault based secret management and design guidelines rules for the CICD framework that resulted in better security posture with an index score of over 94.7% from previous 80.9%.
+- Implemented Vault-based secret management and design guideline rules within the CICD framework, significantly enhancing security posture with an index score increase from 80.9% to over 94.7%.

 **CoreStack [2019 - 2021]:**

 Role: *Technical Lead - DevOps Automation Engineer*

+`Responsibilities:`
+- Utilized problem-solving skills to address use cases and develop proof of concepts (POCs) for sales initiatives.
-Joined as a an automation engineer to solve use cases and create POC for sales.
-Assisted the internal team with the deployment pipelines for product development and new releases.
+- Provided support to the internal team by assisting with deployment pipelines for product development and new releases.
-* Implement AIOps - for automating deployments from Microsoft Teams
+- Implemented AIOps solutions to automate deployments directly from Microsoft Teams.
-* Orchestrate server configurations and monitoring using `CloudFormation` (CFN), Azure Resource Manager(`ARM`) and `Terraform`
+- Orchestrated server configurations and monitoring using `CloudFormation` (CFN), `Azure Resource Manager` (ARM), and `Terraform`.
-* Develop application manifests to run services on `Kubernetes` via `Argo CD`
+- Developed application manifests to facilitate the deployment of services on `Kubernetes` via `Argo CD`.
-* Develop custom tools in `Golang` and `Python` using `Rest APIs`
+- Created custom tools in `Golang` and `Python` utilizing `REST APIs` for enhanced automation capabilities.
-* Create Deployment Pipelines using `Jenkins`, `GitHub Actions` and `Ansible`
+- Designed and executed deployment pipelines utilizing `Jenkins`, `GitHub Actions`, and `Ansible`.
-* Integrate automated audit and validation controls using `Chef Inspec`
+- Integrated automated audit and validation controls into the development process using `Chef InSpec`.

 `Achievements:`
-- Migrated legacy application to micro-services which has reduced the cloud expenditure cost from 312 USD to 65 USD per application.
-This was achieved after containerizing the application to diversify the workload across Low spec cloud instances.
+- Successfully migrated a legacy application to a microservices architecture, resulting in a significant reduction in cloud expenditure costs from 312 USD to 65 USD per application.
+This achievement was attained through the containerization of the application and the distribution of workloads across low-spec cloud instances.
-- Implemented automatic shutdown and start of cloud instances which has cut down the cloud expenses on compute engine from 24800 cloud credits to 6500 credits per month, a reduction fo over 75%
+- Implemented automatic shutdown and startup procedures for cloud instances, resulting in a substantial reduction in cloud expenses on compute engines from 24800 cloud credits to 6500 credits per month, representing a reduction of over 75%.

 **Excelencia Consulting Ltd [2016-2019]**